nebari-dev/nebari-slurm/README.md

 # Testing

+There are tests for deploying QHub OnPrem on a virtual machine provisioner and in the cloud.

+## Virtual Machines

 Vagrant is a tool responsible for creating and provisioning vms.
 It has convenient integration with ansible which allows for easy effective control over configuration.
 Currently the `Vagrantfile` only